-The LiveSync interaction metaphor allows an efficient and nonintrusive integration of 2D and 3D visualizations in medical workstations.
-This is achieved by synchronizing the 2D slice view with the volumetric view.
-The synchronization is initiated by a simple picking on a structure of interest in the slice view.
-In this paper we present substantial enhancements of the existing concept to improve its usability.
-First, an efficient parametrization for the derived parameters is presented, which allows hierarchical refinement of the search space for good views.
-Second, the extraction of the feature of interest is performed in a way, which is adapting to the volumetric extent of the feature.
-The properties of the extracted features are utilized to adjust a predefined transfer function in a feature-enhancing manner.
-Third, a new interaction mode is presented, which allows the integration of more knowledge about the user-intended visualization, without increasing the interaction effort.
-Finally, a new clipping technique is integrated, which guarantees an unoccluded view on the structure of interest while keeping important contextual information.
+The LiveSync interaction metaphor synchronizes the 2D slice view with the volumetric view to improve the efficiency of diagnosis in the clinical routine.
+The generation of a meaningful 3D visualization is desirable because often there is not enough contextual information provided by the slice views only.
+While it is easy to navigate through the slices, the interaction effort to adjust the parameters for the volumetric view is rather high.
+Some of the major time-consuming tasks are the localization of the feature of interest, the setup of a good viewpoint, the removal of occluding structures via clipping geometries and the adjustment of the zoom factor.
+LiveSync extracts the needed information to set up all these parameters by a simple picking on a structure of interest in the slice view.
+In this paper we present substantial enhancements of the existing concept.
+First, an efficient parametrization for the derived parameters is presented which allows hierarchical refinement of the search space for good views.
+Second, the extraction of the feature of interest is performed in a way which is adapting to the volumetric extent of the feature.
+The properties of the extracted features are utilized to adjust a pre-defined transfer function in a feature-enhancing manner.
+Third, new interaction modes are presented which allow the integration of more knowledge about the user-intended visualization without increasing the interaction effort.
+Finally, a new clipping technique is integrated which guarantees an unoccluded view on the structure of interest while keeping important contextual information.